Hiking in Dimmuborgir Lava Fields

 There are different walking paths in Dimmuborgir:

-Stori Hringur or yellow trail (900m): This path takes you to the Hallarflöt and the Yule Lads cave.
+• Stori Hringur or yellow trail (900 meters).
+This path takes you the Hallarflöt and the Yule Lads cave.

-Kirkjuhringur or red trail (2200m): This path takes you to the Kirkja (church), one of the main sites in Dimmuborgir.
+• Kirkjuhringur or red trail (2200 meters).
+This path takes you to the Kirkja (church), one of the main sites in Dimmuborgir.

-Mellandahringur or green trail (1000m): This path is right behind the Kirkja and takes you to some sandy lava fields.
+• Mellandahringur or green trail (1000 meters).
+This trail is right behind the Kirkja and takes you to some sandy lava fields.

-Krokastigur or blue trail (850m): This trail is marked as difficult.
+• Krokastigur or blue trail (850 meters).
+This trail is marked as difficult.

 We arrived at Dimmuborgir at the same time as a big guided tour.
 Since they were heading directly to Hallarflöt and the Kirkja, we decided to do the hike clockwise to avoid the big crowds.

-The first thing we encountered was the Yule Lads cave.
-This cave was not so special but it was staged to resemble what it would be like to live there.
+The first thing we encountered was teh Yule Lads cave.
+This cave was not so special but it was staged to resemble what it would be like to live here.

-From there you could also have an overview of the impressive Dimmuborgir fields with the Hverfjall crater in the background.
+From there, you could also have an aerial view of the impressive Dimmuborgir fields with Hverfjall crater in the background.

 Walking the red route until the Kirkja